 He was born April 24, 1766 in Grafton, Mass., the oldest son of Azubah Goodale and Robert Thomas, a farmer.
 Robert helped out with farm chores and attended the district school.
-His father was considered quite a scholar and had a large library that included Robert’s favorite book, Astronomy by James Ferguson.
+His father had a large library that included Robert’s favorite book, Astronomy by James Ferguson.

-From the time he was 20 until he was 26, Robert Bailey Thomas taught nine different Massachusetts schools in Princeton, Sterling and Boylston.
+From the age of 20 until 26, Robert Bailey Thomas taught nine different Massachusetts schools in Princeton, Sterling and Boylston.
 In his spare time, Thomas taught himself the bookbinder’s trade by mending his father’s books.
-He then bought textbooks in sheets, bound them and sold them as bound volumes to nearby storekeepers and schoolmasters.
+He then bought textbooks in sheets and bound them and sold them to nearby storekeepers and schoolmasters.

-In 1792 he went to Boston and studied under Osgood Carleton, an almanac author.
-He studied solar activity, weather patterns and astronomical cycles to come up with a secret forecasting formula that’s still used.
+He then went to Boston in 1792 and studied under Osgood Carleton, an almanac author.
+Thomas researched solar activity, weather patterns and astronomical cycles to come up with a secret forecasting formula still in use.
 The formula is kept in a black tin box in the almanac’s current offices in Dublin, N.H.

 Robert Thomas’s upstart almanac was an instant hit, selling 9,000 copies of the 1794 edition, its second year.
 It was ‘fitted to the town of Boston’ but would ‘serve for any of the adjoining states’ with ‘new, useful and entertaining matter.’